deven-org/documentation-skeleton/README.md

 <br />

 The tool will show the `diff` between the skeleton chapters and the chapters located in the local documentation folder.
-If other files have been added to the `doc` folder, they will be ignored.
+If other files have been added to the `docs` folder, they will be ignored.

 The content of the chapters won't be analysed nor considered for this report.